japer-technology/github-claw/.GITCLAW/README.md

-# .GITCLAW 🦞 An AI Agent As A Drop In
+# .GITHUB-CLAW 🦞 An AI Agent As A Drop In

 <p align="center">
   <picture>